Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

 \textbf{Baseline models exhibit systematic hallucination.} Table~\ref{tab:merged-results} reports results across Kling-Audio-Eval, VGGSound, and AVE.
 Both MMAudio and ThinkSound generate hallucinations in a substantial portion of videos (IH@vid 12--24\%), with spurious speech or music often occupying 4--15\% of the total duration.
 These findings establish that IH is not a rare anomaly but a widespread failure pattern in current V2A systems.
 The Ground-truth (GT) row, obtained by running our proposed IH detection pipeline on the dataset's reference audio, shows small non-zero IH values that reflect unavoidable dataset biases such as residual off-screen sounds or loosely aligned labels.

-\textbf{Posterior Feature Correction substantially reduces hallucination.} Across all benchmarks, PFC consistently lowers hallucination rates.
+\textbf{HALCON substantially reduces hallucination.} Across all benchmarks, HALCON consistently lowers hallucination rates.
 The effect is strongest on the more diverse Kling-Audio-Eval and AVE datasets, where IH@vid and IH@dur drop by 40 to 65\%.
-On VGGSound, the main training-domain dataset, PFC still reduces hallucination frequency by 45 to 52\%, but the reduction in duration is smaller (10 to 25\%).
-This indicates that models overfit to training biases, making in-domain hallucinations harder to suppress, and highlights PFC’s strength in improving generalization to out-of-domain data.
+On VGGSound, the main training-domain dataset, HALCON still reduces hallucination frequency by 45 to 52\%, but the reduction in duration is smaller (10 to 25\%).
+This indicates that models overfit to training biases, making in-domain hallucinations harder to suppress, and highlights HALCON’s strength in improving generalization to out-of-domain data.

 \textbf{Conventional metrics remain robust, showing no systematic degradation.} Crucially, this targeted reduction in hallucination does not come at the cost of overall generation quality.
 As shown in the $\Delta$ rows, conventional metrics such as FD, KL, and DeSync exhibit only minor fluctuations, with most changes falling below 3\%.
 We even observe several instances of notable improvement, such as a 10.3\% enhancement in FD and an 8.4\% gain in KL for ThinkSound, suggesting that removing misleading visual features can sometimes help the model produce higher-quality audio.
-This stability confirms that PFC is a non-destructive method that precisely targets unwanted content without degrading audio quality, diversity, or temporal alignment.
+This stability confirms that HALCON is a non-destructive method that precisely targets unwanted content without degrading audio quality, diversity, or temporal alignment.